Fairytale Forest: The Troll King

 The animatronic Troll King entered Efteling in 1988, for a total cost of 2.6 million guilders.
 Although trolls are a widespread phenomenon in Scandinavian mythology, no particular tale is attached to the Troll King.
 The Scandinavian myths inspired Ton van de Ven, who had illustrated a Norwegian fairy tale book in 1974, to create this old, somewhat confused creature, sitting in a hollow tree, predicting the future of his visitors.

 On a stone in front of the king, one can point at one of the twelve astrological signs at which the king will wake up and mumble some words.
 Together with Hugo of Villa Volta, the king is the most complex animatronic in Efteling.
 It was a collaboration of Ton van de Ven, TNO and Spitting Image.
 The animatronic can move 26 parts of its body, including eyebrows, eyes, jaws, back and wrists.
 Its voice is that of Peter van Ostade, who also composed the music for The People of Laaf.

 Tom Thumb

 Based on the tale by Perrault, the scene was designed by Van de Ven as Klein Duimpje.

 In the scene, Tom Thumb is stealing the boot of the sleeping giant.

 To call Tom Thumb, you have to call his name in a log.

 Rumpelstiltskin

 Based on the Grimm fairy tale, the scene was designed by Van de Ven as Repelsteeltje.
 Guests can look inside Rumpelstiltskin's house through a window while he reveals his name in a song:

-Niemand weet, Niemand weet, Dat ik Repelsteeltje heet!
-[Translation: No one knows, no one knows, That my name is Rumpelstiltskin!]